paritytech/testnet-manager/local-kubernetes/README.md

 To clean that was created in these steps:

-1. Remove charts but keep the data: `make uninstall`
+1. Remove charts but keep the namespace: `make uninstall`

-2. Remove charts and their data `make cleanup`
+2. Remove charts, their data and namespace `make cleanup`

-3. *I'm done* (destroy minikube and everything in it) `make destroy`